 The map of truth and reconciliation in Canada is still very much incomplete.
 PWRDF remains committed to being part of the journey towards finding a more complete map.

-For post-COVID times, each ecclesiastical province group has been equipped with a large floor map of Canada and is ready to bring this education for reconciliation resource to you.
-It is ideal for a synod, clergy retreat day, youth gathering, PWRDF parish representative day, or Indigenous awareness event.
+Each ecclesiastical province group has been equipped with a large floor map of Canada and is ready to bring this education for reconciliation resource to you.
+It is ideal for a synod, clergy retreat day, youth gathering or Indigenous awareness event in your parish or community.

 If you would like to host a Mapping Exercise (virtual or otherwise), PWRDF will cover any travels for our volunteer facilitators.
 Local hosts are asked to cover any costs associated with the venue or refreshments and provide tech support.
-We will bring the map!
+We’ll bring the map!